 If you're visiting us from outside Canada, please click here!
-Welcome to Banquet Workshop's Canadian Website.
+Canada Post is now on strike.
+We will use UPS and other local couriers to accommodate.
 If you're visiting us from outside Canada, please click here to visit our US site.

 Contact